shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

 When migrating a workload to Azure, it is important to understand all workload dependencies.
 A broken dependency could mean that the application does not run properly in Azure, perhaps in hard-to-detect ways.
 Some dependencies, such as those between application tiers, are obvious.
 Other dependencies, such as DNS lookups, Kerberos ticket validation or certificate revocation checks, are not.

 In this task, you will configure the Azure Migrate dependency visualization feature.
-This requires you to first create a Log Analytics workspace and then to deploy agents on the to-be-migrated VMs.
+This requires you to first create a Log Analytics workspace and then deploy agents on the to-be-migrated VMs.

 1. Return to the **Azure Migrate** blade in the Azure Portal, select **Servers, databases and web apps (1)**.
 Under **Discovery and assessment** select **Groups (2)**.